Loading...

 • Place a heating pad on the stomach, back, or side to ease pain.

-• If the patient suffers from chronic kidney disease, it's best to avoid nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen (Motrin IB, Advil, others).
+• A chronic kidney disease patient needs to avoid nonsteroidal anti-inflammatory drugs (NSAIDs) and ibuprofen (Motrin IB, Advil, and others).

 Complications and Risks